fabiojbg/Dapper.SimpleCRUD.Core/README.md

 <img  align="right" src="https://raw.githubusercontent.com/ericdc1/Dapper.SimpleCRUD/master/images/SimpleCRUD-200x200.png" alt="SimpleCRUD">

-Dapper.SimpleCRUD.Core is a porting for .NET Standard 1.3 from the excelent extension created by Eric Coffman (https://github.com/ericdc1/Dapper.SimpleCRUD).
+Dapper.SimpleCRUD.Core is a porting for the .NET Standard 1.3  of the excelent extension for Dapper created by Eric Coffman.

 See usage instructions in **Eric Coffman's** original project in https://github.com/ericdc1/Dapper.SimpleCRUD.

-This version has also the following changes and extensions:
+This version has also the following changes and improvements:

 1) Tests were migrated to Unit Tests for SQL Server Tests and SQLite Tests(Partially)